bsless/clj-fast/README.md

 - `inline-get-some-in`: same as above, but maps can be invoked on the keys. nil checks every iteration.

+### Memoize

+ - `memoize-n` / `memoize-c`: Both implemented the same but on differing underlying data structures, nested map in an atom and a nested concurrent hash map, respectively.
+The main difference from core memoize is a requirement that the arity to be memoized be specified at call time.
+ This allows inlining and better results.

 ### Assoc in

 - `inline-assoc-in`: same as `inline-get-in` but with `assoc-in`.